dejanbatanjac/dejanbatanjac.github.io/_posts/2020-08-27-NLP-progress.md

 Berlin is germany capital.
 Paris is france capital.
 ```
-Find the similar words:
+The next image shows the similar words:

 ![similar words](/images/projection2d.png)

 ## word2vec
-Then in 2013 one very important algorithm `word2vec` came along where.
+Then in 2013 one very important algorithm `word2vec` came along.

-Using this algorithm it was possible to learn the representation of words where each word had at least 50 or up to 1000 latent features.
+Using this algorithm it was possible to learn the representation of words where each word had 50 or more (up to 1000) latent features.

-The major gain with this latent approach, we are not forced to create matrices of NxN dimension where N is the number of distinct words.
-Instead all we have to learn is the NxK matrix where K is usually close to 100 (from 50 till 1000 usually).
+The major gain with this latent approach--we are not forced to create matrices of `NxN`, where `N` is the number of distinct words.
+Instead all we have to learn is the `NxK` matrix where K is usually 100 (from 50 till 1000).

-This break-trough idea [published by Mikolov et al.](https://arxiv.org/abs/1301.3781){:rel="nofollow"} was capable of doing word arithmetics.
+This break-trough idea [published by Mikolov et al.](https://arxiv.org/abs/1301.3781){:rel="nofollow"} was capable of doing word arithmetics for the first time:

 ```
 W['king'] - W['man'] + W['woman'] = W['queen']
 ```

-This provided a mean to deal with word analogies, because you could extend this idea to anything, but you could also understand the bias word model or language in general may have.
+This provided a mean to deal with word analogies, because you could extend this idea to anything, but you could also understand the _bias_ in a word model or the bias language in general may have.

 `word2vec` uses n-grams.
 Here are some possible 3-gram for the text: